ForgeRock/forgeops/helm/forgerock-metrics/README.md

 Prometheus Operator creates, configures, and manages Prometheus monitoring instances.
 The Prometheus Operator
 works by watching for ServiceMonitor CRDs (CRDs are Kubernetes Custom Resource Definitions).
 These are first
 class Kubernetes types that you can manage with kubectl (kubectl create/delete/patch, etc.).
 The ServiceMonitor
 CRDs define the target to be scraped.

-The Prometheus Operator watches for changes to current or new ServiceMonitors and updates the Prometheus
-configuration with the details defined in the ServiceMonitors automatically.

-No restarting of Prometheus is required.
+Prometheus Operator also defines alerting rules CRDs which allow for easy deployment of alerting rule files.

 <br />